pldmgg/ProgramManagement/README.md

 {C:\Python36}
 ```

-If you would like to skip the prompt and completely remove the specified program, use the `-UninstallAllSimilarlyNamedPackages` switch.
+If you would like to skip the prompt and completely remove the specified program, use the switch `-UninstallAllSimilarlyNamedPackages`.

 ## Notes